 Approximately 13 million people live in Tokyo and not surprisingly everything is packed in this concrete jungle: The streets, the sidewalks, the subways, the stores, the restaurants.
 However, unlike other cities, this doesn’t translate into an unbearable noise or chaos.
 Everything seems so organized and quiet.
 Even the busiest crossing in Shibuya is civilized when thousands of people cross the street at the same time.
 I was standing in the middle of the crossing with my tripod and no one was bumping into me.
 Can you imagine that?
 If I’d do this in Vienna I’d get at least a few very nasty looks and for sure some snark.
 The people in Tokyo are quiet.
 Unlike other major cities, there is no noise created by humans.
 No one is talking loudly, no one is screaming and no one is rushing through the city like in Manhattan.
 The only sounds that can be quite disturbing after a while are coming from the huge screens and speakers in Shibuya and Shinjuku.
 After a few hours in the heart of these two districts, I had to escape into a park or the subway to give my ears and nerves a little break.

 Before I do some research on a city I haven’t been, I have to look at the map to get an idea of the directions and where is what.
 If you’re the same, have a look at the map of Tokyo showing the districts and most important sights:

 I tried to explore Tokyo in 4 days.
 Within these days I got quite a good overview of what’s happening where in the city and where I find some amazing photo spots.
 But of course, to get to know such a metropolis, it takes weeks and months.
-If it’s your first visit, you might find my itinerary helpful because it shows you what to do in Tokyo in 4 days.
+If it’s your first visit, you might find this itinerary helpful because it shows you what to do in Tokyo in 4 days.

 Day 1 – Shibuya & Asakusa